dnguyen800/dnguyen800.github.io/_posts/2019-04-14-voice-assistant.md

    The list of services that support deeper voice control with Google Assistant and Chromecast.
  </figcaption>
 </figure>
-After testing Google Assistant with an LG TV, I've learned there is a ~ discrepancy on ~integration between Google Assistant and media devices ~.
-There is deeper voice integration with more apps using Google Assistant and LG TV, but not with Chromecast.
-So I can say `play The Good Place on Hulu` and it works on an LG TV. ~.
-In the Google Home app settings, you can configure the `Default TV` setting for each Google Home speaker, but the LG TV is not available to select.
+After testing Google Assistant with an LG TV, I'ved learend that the LG TV has a deeper integration with Google Assistant than the Chromecast with apps like Hulu.
+So I can say `play The Good Place on Hulu` and it works on an LG TV, but not a Chromecast.
+The main downside is that this only works when using the LG remote, not a Google Home speaker.

 Google Assistant is directly integrated into the home screen of phones running the latest stock Android, yet my phone still has trouble responding to the **``OK Google``** phrase, even when the phone is charging or on the home screen where Google Assistant is active.
 I was expecting better integration than this, but I understand phones can’t always be listening.
 That would be creepy anyway.